Inflect logo

 Natural Disaster Risk

-College Station has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.46 out of 100 as of September 2025.
-Its inland location protects it from the most severe coastal threats like hurricanes.
+College Station has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.46 out of 100, as of September 2025.
+Its inland location protects it from direct coastal flooding and the most severe hurricane impacts that affect cities like Houston.

 • Drought